-The inner critic is an annoying little voice of self-doubt inside your head that always seems to highlight your flaws and wipes out your confidence.
+Do you have an inner critic?
+An annoying little voice of self-doubt inside your head?
+It always seems to highlight your flaws and wipes out your confidence.

 - What is self-doubt and where it comes from